Chess Logo K-8th grade chess players of all skill levels are invited to the ...

 Who Can Play: All Kindergarten through 8th grade students, from Canada to California, beginners welcome!

-State Qualifier: Students in 1st - 5th grades who score three wins (or more) qualify to play in the State Championships on April 29, 2023, at the Tacoma Convention Center.
+State Qualifier: Students in 1st - 5th grades who score three wins (or more) qualify to play in the State Championships on May 4, 2024 at Kennewick's Three Rivers Convention Center.
 (Kindergarten students qualify with two wins.)

 Ferndale Schools Championship: Special recognition given to Ferndale schools champions at each grade level.